CalcBucket.com

 What's the difference between correlation and regression?

 Correlation measures the strength and direction of a relationship, while regression provides a mathematical equation to predict one variable from another.
-Regression also allows for hypothesis testing and confidence intervals.
+Regression also allows for hypothesis testing, confidence intervals, and controlling for other variables.
+Correlation is symmetric, while regression is directional.

 How do I know if my regression model is good?